Infineon/mtb-example-ce239718-safety-core-test/README.md

  Resource  |  Alias/object     |    Purpose
  :-------- | :-------------    | :------------
- UART (HAL)| CYBSP_DEBUG_UART| UART HAL object used by Retarget-IO for the Debug UART port Counter (PDL)   | CYBSP_CLOCK_TEST_TIMER   | Counter used for measuring clock with reference clock Counter (PDL)    | CYBSP_TIMER     | Counter used to measure number of interrupts within a period Data Wire (PDL)    | DMA_DW     | Data wire object used to test data wire functionality
+ UART (HAL) | CYBSP_DEBUG_UART | UART HAL object used by Retarget-IO for the Debug UART port Counter (PDL)   | CYBSP_CLOCK_TEST_TIMER   | Counter used for measuring clock with reference clock Counter (PDL)    | CYBSP_TIMER     | Counter used to measure number of interrupts within a period Data Wire (PDL)    | DMA_DW     | Data wire object used to test data wire functionality

 <br>

 ## Summary of the test details

-#### 1. Program Counter test:
+#### 1. Program counter test
 The Program Counter test involves jumping to known addresses of functions, updating global variables from that function, and then verifying the value of the global variable to check whether that function was executed or not.
 Custom linker scripts are used to place the functions to known addresses.

-#### 2. CPU Registers test:
+#### 2. CPU registers test
 The CPU Registers test verifies the integrity of CPU Registers by writing different patterns of values into them and then reading them back to ensure that every bit is correct.

-#### 3. WDT test:
+#### 3. Watchdog timer test (WDT)
-To perform the Watchdog Timer (WDT) test, enable the WDT and execute an infinite loop.
+To perform the Watchdog Timer test, enable the WDT and execute an infinite loop.
 If the WDT is functioning properly, it generates a reset.
 After the reset, the function checks the source of the reset.
 If the WDT is the source of the reset, the function returns with a success status.
 If the reset was caused by something other than the WDT, the function returns with an error status.

+#### 4. Windowed watchdog timer
+Window-selectable WDTs allow the watchdog timeout period to be adjusted, providing more flexibility to meet different processor timing requirements.
+The windowed watchdog circuits protect systems from running too fast or too slow.The WDT is driven from the ILO, which has a large frequency error.
+The low tolerance of the clock source means that margin must be added to the minimum and maximum values for the WDT.
+Either WDT or WWDT test should be performed for KIT_XMC72_EVK and KIT_XMC72_EVK_MUR_43439M2 devices, which can be enabled using the `WWDT_SELF_TEST_ENABLE` macro defined in the *self_test.h* file.

-#### 4. Clock test:
+#### 5. Clock test
-The Clock test implements the independent time slot monitoring described in section H.2.18.10.4 of the IEC 60730 standard.
-Its purpose is to verify the reliability of the IMO system clock by ensuring that it runs neither too fast nor too slow within the tolerance, which is achieved by comparing counters with an independent clock source.
+The Clock test implements the independent time slot monitoring described in **Section H.2.18.10.4** of the **IEC 60730** standard.
+Its purpose is to verify the reliability of the IMO system clock by ensuring that it runs neither too fast nor too slow within the tolerance, which is achieved by comparing the counters with an independent clock source.
 The tolerance values are configurable.

-#### 5. Flash test (invariable memory):
+#### 6. Flash test (invariable memory)
-The flash test offers two types of tests which can be selected using `FLASH_TEST_MODE` macro from *SelfTest_Flash.h* file:
+The flash test offers two types of tests which can be selected using the `FLASH_TEST_MODE` macro from *SelfTest_Flash.h* file:
 - Fletcher's checksum
 - CRC32 checksum verification

 Both tests involve comparing the precalculated checksum with the actual checksum calculated from the data.
-Both, the precalculated checksum and the checksum data are stored in the flash.
+Both the precalculated checksum and the checksum data are stored in the flash.
 Custom linker scripts are used to store the precalculated checksum at the appropriate location in the flash.

-To use the test, the user needs to update the precalculated checksum in the `flash_StoredCheckSum` variable in the *self_est_.c* file whenever there is a change in the application source binary.
+To use the test, you need to update the precalculated checksum in the `flash_StoredCheckSum` variable in the *self_est_.c* file whenever there is a change in the application source binary.
 Hence, it is recommended to copy and paste the checksum printed on the teraterm to `flash_StoredCheckSum` variable in the *self_est_.c* file, which is a source file.
 During the test, the actual checksum is calculated based on the data stored inside the flash.
-Hence, it is recommended to erase the entire flash before programming it so that the actual checksum calculated during the test does not mismatch.
+Therefore, it is recommended to erase the entire flash before programming it so the actual checksum calculated during the test does not mismatch.

-#### 6. Interrupt test:
+#### 7. Interrupt test
-The Interrupt test implements the independent time-slot monitoring defined in section H.2.18.10.4 of the IEC 60730 standard.
-It verifies that the number of interrupts that occurred is within a predefined range and also checks whether interrupts occur regularly.
+The Interrupt test implements the independent time-slot monitoring defined in **Section H.2.18.10.4** of the **IEC 60730** standard.
+It verifies that the number of interrupts occurred is within a predefined range and also checks whether interrupts occur regularly.
 The test uses the interrupt source driven by the timer and checks the interrupt controller.

-#### 7. IO test:
+#### 8. IO test
 The IO test provides a maskable test for all available ports and pins on the device.
 The goal of the test is to ensure that pins are not shorted to VCC or GND.

 To detect a pin-to-ground short, the pin is configured in the resistive pull-up drive mode.
 Under normal conditions, the CPU reads a logical one because of the pull-up resistor.
 If the pin is connected to the ground through a small resistance, the input level is recognized as a logical '0'.

 To detect a pin-to-VCC short, the pin is configured in the resistive pull-down drive mode.
 The input level is usually '0', but will read as a logical '1' if the pin is shorted to VCC.

-#### 8. Config Registers test:
+#### 9. Config registers test
-This test checks the Configuration Registers for digital clocks, analog settings, GPIO, and HSIOM.
-Two types of tests can be selected using `STARTUP_CFG_REGS_MODE` macro from *SelfTest_ConfigRegisters.h* file:
+This test checks the configuration registers for digital clocks, analog settings, GPIO, and HSIOM.
+Two types of tests can be selected using the `STARTUP_CFG_REGS_MODE` macro from *SelfTest_ConfigRegisters.h* file:

-- CFG_REGS_TO_FLASH_MODE: Duplicates of the Startup Config Registers are stored in the flash memory after device startup.
-The Config Registers are periodically compared to the stored duplicates.
-If any Registers are corrupted, they can be restored from the flash.
+- **CFG_REGS_TO_FLASH_MODE**: Duplicates of the startup config registers are stored in the flash memory after device startup.
+The config registers are periodically compared to the stored duplicates.
+If any register is corrupted, it can be restored from the flash.

-- CFG_REGS_CRC_MODE: The calculated CRC is compared to the CRC previously stored in flash when the CRC status semaphore is set.
+- **CFG_REGS_CRC_MODE**: The calculated CRC is compared to the CRC previously stored in flash when the CRC status semaphore is set.
 If the status semaphore is not set, the CRC must be calculated and stored in the flash and the status semaphore must be set.

-#### 9. SRAM/Stack March test (variable memory):
+#### 10. SRAM/Stack March test (variable memory)
 The SRAM/Stack March test is used to verify the integrity of the SRAM and stack memory of the device.
 The test is performed by writing a known data sequence to the memory, and then reading it back and verifying that the data is not corrupted.
 This process is repeated with different patterns and memory locations to ensure that the memory is thoroughly tested.

 The test covers the data and the block starting symbol (bss) sections of the RAM, the heap section, and the stack area.
 A temporary buffer is used to hold data during the testing process.

-#### 10. Stack overflow test (variable memory):
+#### 11. Stack overflow test (variable memory)
 The purpose of the stack overflow test is to verify that the stack does not overlap with the program or data memory during program execution.
 One common cause of this issue is the use of recursive functions.

 In this test, a fixed pattern is used to fill a block of memory below the stack and periodic checks are performed to detect any corruption.
 It verifies the stored test pattern within a specific area of the stack, typically located at the end where the stack grows.

 By periodically checking for corruption, the test ensures the integrity of the stored pattern and confirms proper stack operation.
 This helps prevent potential stack overflow issues and ensures system stability.

-#### 11. FPU Registers test:
+#### 12. FPU Registers test
 The FPU registers test detects stuck-at faults in the FPU by using the checkerboard test.
 This test ensures that the bits in the registers are not stuck at value '0' or '1'.
 The registers are tested by performing a write/read/compare test sequence using a checkerboard pattern (0x5555 5555, then 0xaaaa aaaaa).
 These binary sequences are valid floating point values.
 The test returns an error code if the returned values do not match.

-#### 12. Program Flow test:
+#### 13. Program Flow test
 A specific method is used to check program execution flow.
 For every critical execution code block, unique numbers are added to or subtracted from complementary counters before block execution and immediately after execution.
 These procedures allow you to see if the code block is correctly called from the main program flow and to check if the block is correctly executed.
 As long as there are always the same number of exit and entry points, the counter pair will always be complementary after each tested block.
 Any unexpected values should be treated as a program flow execution error.

-#### 13. IPC (Inter-Process Communication / Inter-Processor Communication) test:
+#### 14. IPC (Inter-Process Communication / Inter-Processor Communication) test
 The IPC block is tested for multi core MCUs and is tested using the Cy_IPC_Pipe wrapper functions.
 An IPC callback function is registered first, so that callback gets called i.e. the test succeeds, when a message is sent to the pipe using IPC_Pipe_SendMessage.
 If the callback is not called after SendMessage, the test fails.

-#### 14. DMA / DW test:
+#### 15. DMA/DW test
 The DataWire blocks are tested using the following procedure:
-   1. A destination block of size 64 bytes is set to 0 with DW transfers using 16 x 32-bit transfers from a fixed address.
+   1. A destination block of size 64 bytes is set to '0' with DW transfers using 16x32 bit transfers from a fixed address.
-   2. The destination block is verified to be all 0.
+   2. The destination block is verified to be all '0'.
-   3. The same destination block is filled with 00 00 ff by using an 8-bit DMA from a fixed address with an increment of 3 and a length of 22 (64+(3-1))/3.
+   3. The same destination block is filled with 00 00 ff by using an 8-bit DMA from a fixed address with an increment of 3 and a length of (64+(3-1))/3 = 22.
    4. The destination block is verified to contain the correct pattern (shown below with lowest address first):
          ```
       ff0000ff0000ff0000ff0000ff0000ff0000ff0000ff0000…